Dreamland (The X-Files)

-"Dreamland" refers to the fourth and fifth episodes of the sixth season of the science fiction television series The X-Files.
+"Dreamland" is the title of both the fourth and fifth episodes of the sixth season of the science fiction television series The X-Files.
 Part one first aired on November 29, and part two aired on December 6, 1998, on Fox in the United States and Canada.
-The episode was written by Vince Gilligan, John Shiban, and Frank Spotnitz, and directed by Kim Manners ("Dreamland") and Michael Watkins ("Dreamland II").
+The episode was written by Vince Gilligan, John Shiban, and Frank Spotnitz, and directed by Rob Bowman ("Dreamland") and Michael Watkins ("Dreamland II").
 Although dealing with a member of the Men in Black, the episode is largely unconnected to the mythology of The X-Files, and is a "Monster-of-the-Week" story.
 Part one of "Dreamland" earned a Nielsen household rating of 10.1, being watched by 17.48 million people in its initial broadcast; Part two received a rating of 10 and was watched by 17.01 million people.
 The episode received mostly mixed reviews from critics, with many reviews critical of the episode's reliance on humor.

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 Mulder is a believer in the paranormal, while the skeptical Scully has been assigned to debunk his work.
 In the episode, Mulder and Scully visit Area 51.
 But when the agents witness the flight of a mysterious craft, Mulder and a member of the Men in Black switch bodies, unbeknownst to the others.
 In part two, Scully begins to suspect that her partner's strange behavior is more than it appears to be, while Mulder fights to return his life to normal before it is too late.

-"Dreamland" became the first non-mythology story to be spread across two episodes.
+"Dreamland" was the only non-mythology story to be spread across two episodes.
 Originally, the writers for the episode contacted Garry Shandling to play the part of Fletcher but he was unavailable for filming.
 Michael McKean was then cast in his place.
 The episode is notable for a scene featuring Mulder-as-Fletcher encountering his reflection and proceeding to do the dance from the 1933 Marx Brothers comedy film Duck Soup.
 The scene required Duchovny and McKean to synchronize their movements perfectly.
 Dreamland is one of the names used for the Area 51 facility.